NepDisk/RingRacers-Noire/documentation/cvars.md

 Choices: "Off", "On"

 Sets if the player should be affected by tumble.

-If tumble is disabled, Invincibility will spinout instead.
+Converts it to spinout if on.

 #### ng_stumble
 Default Value: "On"

 Choices: "Off", "On"

-Sets if the player should be affected by stumble.
+Sets if the player should be affected by stumble at all.
+Converts it to spinout if on.

+#### ng_invincibilitydamage
+Default Value: "Tumble"

+Choices: "Spinout", "Tumble", "Stumble"

+Sets what type of damage Invincibility does.

+#### ng_growdamage
+Default Value: "Stumble"

+Choices: "Spinout", "Tumble", "Stumble"

+Sets what type of damage Invincibility does.

 If stumble is disabled, Grow will spinout instead.